 Weather for schools

-We have launched WOW Schools, a project to help inspire and educate a new generation of scientists.
+WOW Schools is a project to help inspire and educate a new generation of scientists.

-WOW Schools will provide ten schools with an automatic weather station and education resources for the classroom.
+WOW Schools provided ten schools with an automatic weather station and education resources for the classroom.

 We invited schools teaching 7 to 11 year olds from all corners of the UK to enter a competition to be selected as one of the ten schools taking part in WOW Schools.
-The 10 winning schools have now been chosen and their weather stations are on the way to them.
+The 10 winning schools have been taking part in this pilot project for the past year.

 - Crosfields School, Berkshire